TapiocaFox/Daijishou/docs/daijishou_player_template.md

 ## Why Daijishō Player Template

 ### Tasker
 Say that you want to launch exampleTask of Tasker in Daijishō.
+You can do this by settings players and create `.dpt` files with below settings.

 Am Start Arguments: